 Global resources are accessible by any resource in any zone within the same project.
 When you create a global resource, you do not need to provide a scope specification.
 Global resources include:

 - Images can be used by any instance or disk resource in the same project as the image.
-Google also provides preconfigured images that you can use to boot your instance, or you can customize an image to use instead.
+Google provides preconfigured images that you can use to boot your instance, you can customize one of these images, or you can build your own image.

 - Persistent disk snapshots are available to all disks within the same project as the snapshot.

 - A network can be used by any instance in the same project.

 - Firewalls apply to a single network, but are considered a global resource because packets can reach them from other networks.

 - Routes allow you to create complicated networking scenarios by letting you manage how traffic destined for a certain IP range should be routed, similar to how a router directs traffic within a local area network.
 Routes apply to networks within a Google Compute Engine project and are considered a global resource.

 - Global operations

-Operations are both a per-zone resource and a global resource.
+Operations are a per-zone resource, a per-region resource, and a global resource.
 If you are performing an operation on a global resource, the operation is considered a global operation.
 For example, inserting an image would be considered a global operation, because images are a global resource.